 Once a piece of ceramic is non-porous it becomes functional and can be used as dinnerware or a vase.

 Are Ceramics Always Fired Twice?

-However, not all ceramics needs to be fired twice.
+However, not all ceramics need to be fired twice.
 For example, some sculptural work will just be bisque fired.
 After a bisque fire, sculptures can be given a non-glaze decorative finish that doesn’t need firing.

 There is a long tradition of porcelain being used in an unglazed state for sculptural work.
 This is called ‘biscuit porcelain’, and has a delicate, matte finish.
 Think of the many portrait sculptures you might have seen from around the 18th and 19th centuries.

 In addition to this, the bisque firing stage is sometimes missed out altogether.
 This is known as ‘raw firing’ or ‘single firing’.
 When pottery is raw fired, the glaze is applied to the unfired ‘raw’ clay, and then glaze fired.

 However, most of the time, firing pottery happens in two stages, the second stage being the glaze fire.
 That is what we will look at next…

 If ceramics are glaze fired then they are called glaze ware.
 Like bisque ware, there are a few different terms that are used to refer to glazed pottery.
 These terms are ‘glaze fired’, ‘glaze ware’, and ‘glazeware’.
 To complicate the matter further glaze firing is also sometimes called ‘glost firing’.